Free Resources for Teachers, Students, and Other Patriots

-Posters like the one at right are displayed in many schools, city halls, and veterans chapters by patriots reminding members and guests Veterans Day started here, significance to students, and why we lead.
+Posters like the one above are displayed in many schools, city halls, and veterans chapters by patriots reminding members and guests Veterans Day started here, significance to students, and why we lead.

 One page lessons on each trait are useful in the book Patriotism in Action.

 - General Eisenhower and Raymond Weeks